talibanta/talibanta/README.md

 - ⚡ Fun fact: I drop lines that Da Vinci can't code.
 Yeah, sometimes 😄.

-- 🔭 I’m currently working on this page and on some coming soon repositories..
+- 🔭 I’m currently working on this page and on some coming-soon repositories..